Holyrood Palace is the British Queen’s official residence in Scotland.

 The audio guide, which you can collect at the entrance, is available in English, Gaelic, French, German, Spanish, Italian, Japanese, Brazilian Portuguese, Russian, Mandarin, and British Sign Language.

-If you prefer, you can also collect a printed version of the tour transcript instead of the audio guide.
+You can also collect a printed version of the tour transcript instead of the audio guide.

 This ‘family audio guide’ is available only in English.